dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

 ![phish](/img/microsoft-phish/phish.png)

-I found a direct path to the most interesting parts of the final payload by observing the network traffic and inspecting invokers at each layer of the callstack.
+I found a direct path to the most interesting parts of the final payload by observing the network traffic and inspecting each layer of the callstack.

 The payload takes the username and password of user and attempts to validate it.
-The username and password are encrypted before sending to the attackers.
+To keep traffic stealthier against inspection the username and password are encrypted before sending to the attackers.

 ![phish](/img/microsoft-phish/network.png)

-In examining the callstacks for the network requests we're greeting with a new heavier layer of obfuscation (truncated for brevity):
+In examining the callstacks for the network requests we're greeted with a new heavier layer of obfuscation (truncated for brevity):

 {{< highlight javascript >}}
 const _0x21c50a=_0x1534;(function(_0x381381,_0x47d76d){const _0x94f40=_0x1534,_0x3a1ac3=_0x381381();while(!![]){try{const _0x30cc6a=parseInt(_0x94f40(0x2ee))/0x1+-parseInt(_0x94f40(0x2d3))/0x2+-parseInt(_0x94f40(0x1d2))/0x3+parseInt(_0x9...
 {{< /highlight >}}

-The obfuscation consists of variable name obfuscation and a strings table.
+The obfuscation consists of some control flow redirection, variable name obfuscation, and a strings table.
 A strategy for recovering the strings table can be determined trivially by dynamically analyzing its lookup behavior.

 ![phish](/img/microsoft-phish/strings-arr.png)

 The string lookup method appears to be a simple index lookup with a fixed offset.

-We can deobfuscate well enough to analyze this payload by reconstructing strings and running the result through prettier.
+We can deobfuscate well enough to analyze this payload by reconstructing strings and running the result through [https://prettier.io/](prettier).

 {{< highlight python >}}